1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is lymphocytic colitis?

-Lymphocytic colitis is a form of microscopic colitis characterized by inflammation of the colon lining that's only visible under a microscope.
-Patients often experience chronic, watery diarrhea without damage to the colon wall.
+Lymphocytic colitis is a kind of microscopic colitis, the inflammation of the colon lining that can only be seen with the help of a microscope.
+Patients either have chronic water diarrhea that cannot damage the colon wall or are left without the damage.

 What is the ICD-10 code for lymphocytic colitis?